gabssnake/observablehq-docs/docs/data/files/cloud-files/microsoft-teams/microsoft-teams.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 60%"
+    class="screenshot"
-    src="/data/files/supported-integrations/microsoft-teams/ObsApp_LongDescription.png" alt="Screenshot of the Observable app longer description through Microsoft Teams.
+    src="./ObsApp_LongDescription.png" alt="Screenshot of the Observable app longer description through Microsoft Teams.
 Atop the window is a blue button with text 'Add to a team', following by a summary of Observable."
   />
   <figcaption>Click <b>Add to a team</b> to add the Observable app to your Microsoft Teams team.</figcaption>
 </figure>